 Roses are regularly voted the nation's favourite plant.
 With such a fantastic variety of colour, scent, size and habit, it's no wonder that there's a rose to suit every garden.
-Nathan James Dodd explains their enduring appeal and how to ensure a summer long display.
+Robert Hall explains their enduring appeal and how to ensure a summer long display.

 If you have a small garden, courtyard, or no garden at all, container growing might be the perfect way to fill your outside space with some of your favourite plants.
-Nathan James Dodd considers timber and stone containers and how best to use them.
+David Coton considers timber and stone containers and how best to use them.

 The acer family has always been renowned for providing some of the great classical trees found in British Arboretums.
 Robert Hall discusses his suggestions for the best acers to invest in for your garden.

 It’s always disappointing when your carefully tended plants fall victim to a mystery ailment.
-But this needn’t result in its demise as David Hall finds out.
-Firstly identify the complaint, treat it and then eliminate the cause, and hopefully the plant will return to healthy growth.
+But, as David Hall discovers, this needn’t result in its demise.
+First identify the complaint, then treat the plant to eliminate the cause, and hopefully the plant will return to healthy growth.
 Here is David's list of the commonest diseases and how they can be eradicated.

 Spring flowering bulbs brighten the garden from when snow is on the ground right through to the sunlit early summer.
 Here is David Hall's guide to achieving a marvellous display of colour to herald in the new year.